lsbardel/python-stdnet/docs/source/model/fields.rst

 Atom Fields
 ===========================

-Atom Fields derived from :class:`stdnet.orm.AtomField` and, as the name says, they represent the simplest data in a model.
+Atom Fields derived from :class:`AtomField` and, as the name says, they represent the simplest data in a model.
 Their representation in python, is one of ``bytes``, ``strings``, ``numbers`` or ``dates``.